YuliaHappy/CSS-Practice/README.md

 2. Checkout forked repository.
 3. Install [Node.js](http://nodejs.org/).
 4. Install project dependencies by `npm install`.
-5. Run project with command `npm run start`.
+5. Run project with command `npm start`.
 6. Read comments, understand configuration for pre&post-processing of CSS (you may update configuration, it'll so cool).
-7. Go to the src/scss folder and update styles (for index.html - same).
+7. Go to the src/less folder and update styles (for index.html - same).
 8. And don't forget to commit working decision ;)